Telraam/Telraam-RPi/README.md

 - [ ] Properly parallelise observing and tracking loops (assuming the Bayesian tracking can be made real-time; during actively observing the contour data from the previous observing window could be tracked and transferred, saving valuable uptime).
 - [ ] Better background calculation logic that can better handle situations with traffic standstills.
 - [ ] Go wild, anything that can improve the speed and quality of image processing, object matching and tracking, and data transfer.

+## Change Log
+* V11 - Aug 2021
+    * Improved installation interface
+    * Validation of the wifi settings
+    * Check on the connection with the TELRAAM hotspot
+    * Forcing the telraam to the best wifi connection
+    * Bugfixes

+* V10 - Aug 2020
+    * The possibility to send a daily background image to verify the camera position. (https://telraam.zendesk.com/hc/en/articles/360045070292-Achtergrondbeeld-Telraam)
+    * Catch all for DNS queries so my.telraam.net (or any other url) can be used instead of 192.168.254.1
+    * Do not reconnect to wifi when already connected after nightly update

+* V9 - April 2019
+    * Initial version